Measuring productivity dispersion: a parametric approach using the L\'{e}vy alpha-stable distribution: Data appendix

-\paragraph{Industry} Besides determining differences in dispersion over time and firm size, another useful dimension to consider is the dispersion of productivity by industry.
-Each firm reported in Orbis includes its four-digit NACE Rev. 2 industrial classification.
-We further aggregate the industry classes in two different ways.
-First, we use the highest aggregation level in the original NACE Rev. 2 industrial classification.
-This yields around 19 industries.
-Second, we further aggregate 19 industries into 8 larger industries, which we will use as the main classification in the paper.
+Each firm reported in Orbis Europe includes its four-digit NACE Rev. 2 industrial classification.
+We further aggregate the industry classes using the highest aggregation level in the original NACE Rev. 2 industrial classification.
+This yields 19 industries.
 Table \ref{tab:nace2_key} summarizes the industry category and descriptions.